KyryloTaher/ELISA/README.md

 # ELISA Manager

-This project provides a simple command line application to store ELISA plate results.
-Data entered by the user are saved both locally in a SQLite database (`elisa.db`) and in an Excel workbook (`elisa.xlsx`).
-Optionally the data can also be uploaded to a Google Sheets document for online access.
+This project provides both a command line interface and a small graphical application to store ELISA plate results.
+Data entered by the user are saved locally in a SQLite database (`elisa.db`).
+They can also be exported to an Excel workbook (`elisa.xlsx`) and optionally uploaded to a Google Sheets document for online access.

 ## Requirements